dotnet/docs-aspire/docs/azure/integrations-overview.md

 | <xref:Aspire.Hosting.Azure.AzureBicepResource.KnownParameters.PrincipalName?displayProperty=nameWithType> | The principal name of the current user or managed identity. | `"principalName"` |
 | <xref:Aspire.Hosting.Azure.AzureBicepResource.KnownParameters.PrincipalType?displayProperty=nameWithType> | The principal type of the current user or managed identity.
 Either `User` or `ServicePrincipal`. | `"principalType"` |

 To use a well-known parameter, pass the parameter name to the <xref:Aspire.Hosting.AzureBicepResourceExtensions.WithParameter%2A> method, such as `WithParameter(AzureBicepResource.KnownParameters.KeyVaultName)`.
-You don't pass values for well-known parameters, as they're resolved automatically by .NET Aspire.
+You don't pass values for well-known parameters, as .NET Aspire resolves them on your behalf.

 Consider an example where you want to set up an Azure Event Grid webhook.
 You might define the Bicep template as follows: